 The best spots for whale watching while on charter are the Whitsundays.
 The waters around the islands are common breeding grounds for humpback whales.
-Plus, other species like dwarf Minke whale, bottlenose dolphin, orca and even the giant blue whales also come here to breed.
+Plus, other species like the Dwarf Minke whale, bottlenose dolphin, orca, and even the giant blue whales also come here to breed.

 The Great Barrier Reef is dotted with hundreds of islands and island chains.
 Australia yacht charter guests are guaranteed to explore the best.
 The Whitsundays – a network of nearly 70 islands – offer a playground for exploration.
 Some of the best beaches in all of Australia can be found in the Whitsundays, and each island offers incredible snorkeling, diving and hiking adventures.

 Yet, across the Great Barrier Reef, you’ll find truly spectacular, uninhabited islands.
 Lizard Island, for example, is a popular northern GBR charter destination.
 Home to a top luxury island resort, Lizard is a secluded and ultra-exclusive haven that’s ideal for beach days.
 Lady Elliot Island, a coral island in the GBR, is another beautiful destination, offering some of the best diving and snorkeling in Australia.